Captainmango/system-e/README.md

 - [ ] Check path is set up
 - [ ] Make sure SystemD daemon is reloaded
 - [ ] Install languages we need
-- [ ] Make sure aliases and ZSH is set up properly